 The Roadrunner for a Day program provides elementary and middle school students with an opportunity to tour the UTSA Campus, talk to college students, and learn about the importance of higher education.
-The P-20 Institute Roadrunner for a Day program aims to inspire, engage, and assist the participating students in their pursuit of higher education goals.
+Our office aims to inspire, engage, and assist the participating students in their pursuit of higher education goals.

-Roadrunner for a Day lasts approximately two hours and consists of a campus tour and scavenger hunt, a P-20 Institute presentation, and UTSA student/alumni panel.
+Roadrunner for a Day lasts approximately two hours and consists of a campus tour and scavenger hunt, a college going presentation, and a UTSA student panel.

 Can’t make it to a Roadrunner for a Day Tour?
 Check out our Self-Guided Tours.

 Guided Group Tours